Linda Asper

+Early life

-Asper holds a Ph.D. in Education, and had an extensive career as an educator before entering political life.
-She was a Winnipeg school trustee for the Seine River division, and served as President of the Manitoba Teachers' Society and Vice-President of the Canadian Teachers' Federation for a period of time.
+Asper holds a Ph.D. in education, and had an extensive career as an educator before entering political life.
+She was a Winnipeg school trustee for the Seine River division, and served as president of the Manitoba Teachers' Society and vice-president of the Canadian Teachers' Federation for a period of time.
 Asper was also a member of the Faculty Council of the University of Manitoba, and served on the board of governors at St. Boniface College.
 In addition to her career in education, she was a member of the Manitoba Action Committee on the Status of Women.

+Political career

 In the 1990 provincial election, Asper ran as a Liberal in the south Winnipeg riding of Niakwa.
-She was defeated by Progressive Conservative candidate Jack Reimer by 4950 votes to 4301.
+She was defeated by Progressive Conservative candidate Jack Reimer by 4,950 votes to 4,301.

 By 1999, Asper had crossed over to the New Democratic Party.
-In that year's provincial election, she was elected as a New Democratic for the Winnipeg riding of Riel, defeating Progressive Conservative incumbent David Newman 4833 votes to 4559.
+In that year's provincial election, she was elected as a New Democratic for the Winnipeg riding of Riel, defeating Progressive Conservative incumbent David Newman 4,833 votes to 4,559.

+Post-political career

 In April 2003, Asper announced that she was leaving politics to take a position with Education International an advocacy group based in Brussels, Belgium.
 She now promotes the rights of both children and educators on an international level, and has been a vocal opponent of child labour practices.

+Personal life

 Linda Asper was the sister-in-law of the late Israel Asper.